MrHinsh/MrHinsh/README.md

 _Executive Technology Advisor | Professional Scrum Trainer | Professional Kanban Trainer | Microsoft MVP: GitHub & Azure DevOps | Neuro-divergent & Dyslexic_

-Sure!
-Here's the text with a focus on technology contributions:

 ---

 **I am** a technologist at heart with a passion for agile methodologies.
 My journey in the tech world has consistently revolved around tackling technological advancements and integrating them into organisational frameworks.
 As a recognized speaker, author, and industry innovator, **I've dedicated** my career to helping organisations harness the power of technology to drive evolutionary and revolutionary change.